Suns snap 5-game skid with 111-95 win over depleted Clippers - NewsBreak

 Suns: Bismack Biyombo had five points, five rebounds and five fouls while starting in place of Ayton. ...
 Cameron Johnson missed his 21st straight game while recovering from knee surgery. ...
 Jock Landale had 15 points and 10 rebounds.

-Clippers: Zubac left Wednesday’s game with left knee pain. ...
-Powell hasn’t played since November due to a groin injury. ...
-Jackson sat out for the second time in four games with a left Achilles injury.
+Clippers: Zubac left Wednesday's game with left knee pain. ...
+Powell hasn't played since November due to a groin injury. ...
+Jackson, who has been dealing with a left Achilles injury, sat out for the second time in four games.

 Suns: Host New Orleans on Saturday night